Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 The 30-Second Answer

-Proton Mail if: You want the complete privacy ecosystem (VPN, Drive, Calendar, Pass) and don’t mind paying more.
+Proton Mail if: you want the complete privacy ecosystem (VPN, Drive, Calendar, Pass) and don’t mind paying a bit more.

-Tuta if: Email is all you need, you want post-quantum encryption today, and you want to save €12/year.
+Tuta if: email is all you need, you want post-quantum encryption today, and you’d rather save €12/year.

-A lot has changed since this article first went live in late 2025.
-Here’s what matters:
+Plenty has shifted since this piece first went live in late 2025.

-Tuta shipped post-quantum encryption.
-TutaCrypt is now live for all users.
-It combines classical X25519 with ML-KEM (Kyber) for key exchange and adds ML-DSA (Dilithium) for signatures.
-Tuta is the first major email provider to protect against harvest-now-decrypt-later attacks.
-This is a genuine technical lead.
+Tuta shipped post-quantum encryption to everyone.
+TutaCrypt is live by default.
+It pairs classical X25519 with ML-KEM (Kyber) for key exchange and adds ML-DSA (Dilithium) for signatures.
+Tuta is the first mainstream email provider to defend against harvest-now-decrypt-later attacks out of the box.
+That is a real technical lead, not marketing.

-Proton expanded the ecosystem.
-Proton Pass got passkey support.
-Proton Drive launched document editing (Docs).
-Proton Mail added end-to-end encrypted email forwarding.
-The gap between “just email” and “full privacy suite” keeps widening.
+Proton widened the ecosystem instead.
+Pass added passkeys.
+Drive added a document editor.
+Mail added encrypted email forwarding.
+The gap between “just email” and “whole privacy suite” keeps growing.

 What They Agree On